linkarzu/linkarzu.github.io/_posts/keyboards/26-01-04-toucan-firmware.md

      `toucan_right rgbled_adapter-seeeduino_xiao_ble-zmk.uf2`
 5. You will probably get an error that the drive cannot be written to, but don't worry, the firmware is still flashed and it works

+### What's next?

+In the next article, we'll take a look at the battery details, there's an issue currently with the battery not lasting too long on the right side due to the trackpad, but there's a fix on the way

 ## Community-driven promotion